SGSL Divisions Information

 Also, if parents would like daughters to be placed on the same team, although they would generally play in different divisions because of age, they must contact the Player Representative to make the request.
 The league will evaluate both players and determine which division both sisters should play in.
 This may result in the older sister playing in a lower division or the younger sister playing in a higher division.

 Friend requests – Players in the A and AA divisions may make ONE friend request and ONE coach request.
 The league will make every effort to place friends who request one another on the same team in the A and AA divisions, but they are not guaranteed.
-There are no friend or coach requests in the AAA and AAAA divisions.
+There are no friend or coach requests in the AAA, AAAA and 14u divisions.